|AFS Section Prizes|

 Archives and Libraries Section

 Polly Grimshaw Prize: For folklore or ethnomusicology projects with a significant connection to libraries and/or archives.
-Annual deadline: September 15 (odd years)
+Annual deadline: September 15 (odd-numbered years)

 Aesop Prize and Aesop Accolades: For outstanding illustrated children's publications utilizing folkloric themes.
 Annual deadline: August 15

 W.W.
 Newell Prize: For the best student essay on children's folklore.
 Annual deadline: September 1

 The Warren E. Roberts Prize: For the best undergraduate or graduate student paper on any aspect of folk art or material culture (broadly construed).
 Annual deadline: September 25

 Don Yoder Prize: For the best undergraduate or graduate student paper in folk belief or religious folklife.
 Annual deadline: September 15

 Dorothy Howard Folklore and Education Prize: For work which effectively encourages K-12 educators or students to use or study folklore and folkloristic approaches in all school environments.
 Annual deadline: August 31

 Robinson-Roeder-Ward Fellowship:The fellowship will be awarded to an educator who is engaged in folklore, ethnography, or cultural heritage and K-12 education.
 Stipend to attend AFS meeting and one year section membership.
 Annual deadline: Must be nominated by current section member before AFS proposals are accepted in June every year.

 Sue Samuelson Award for Foodways Scholarship: For the best student paper on food and foodways.
 Annual deadline: February 1